This post may contain affiliate links to help the reader find relevant products. We get commissions for purchases made through links. Thanks

-For example, the complete overthrow of slices is necessary for fertilizing and in weed control; while vertical slices improve aeration and rainwater penetration.
-Using a cylindrical bending breast olive grower can achieve a greater crumbling action; while a helical breast is better to work thin soil.
+For example, the complete overthrow of slices is necessary for fertilizing and weed control; while vertical slices improve aeration and rainwater penetration.
+Using a cylindrical bending breast olive grower can achieve a greater crumbling action, while a helical breast is better for working thin soil.
 The speed of plowing acts on both the slice overthrow and crumbling: a fast plowing improves the inversion of layers and the pulverization of clods.

 The plowshare plow can result in the compaction of the deep soil, called tillage pan.
 The tillage pan hinders the vertical movement of rainwater and gas exchanges in the soil and the growth of the roots.